Large Language Models for Software Engineering: A Systematic Literature Review: RQ4: What SE tasks have been effectively addressed to date using LLM4SE?

-\textbf{Bug triage.} In terms of large-scale project development and maintenance, managing a plethora of reported errors poses significant challenges.
-Swiftly addressing these errors is crucial for ensuring project stability and success.
-Bug triage, akin to medical triage, is pivotal for effective issue management.
+\textbf{Bug triage.} Bug triage is pivotal for effective issue management in large projects.
 It entails prioritizing bugs and assigning appropriate developers for resolution.
 While bug triage is straightforward for smaller projects, scalability brings complexity.
 Finding the right developers with the needed skills becomes intricate as bugs vary in expertise requirements.
 Some even demand combined skills, amplifying the intricacy.
 Lee \ea~\cite{lee2022light} introduce the Light Bug Triage framework (LBT-P).
 This innovative approach employs BERT to extract semantic information from bug reports.
 To surmount challenges with LLMs in bug triage, the researchers employ techniques like model compression, knowledge preservation fine-tuning, and a new loss function.

-\textbf{Code clone detection.} Code clones are code samples that are identical to each other~\cite{baxter1998clone,karampatsis2020scelmo}.
-These code samples can have structural or semantic equivalence~\cite{svajlenko2014towards}.
-In general, code clone detection finds target code that has similar properties to the given code~\cite{svajlenko2014towards}.
-If the code samples have the same functionality, they are labeled as semantic clones.
-Otherwise, they are categorized as non-cloned code.
-Sharma \ea~\cite{sharma2022exploratory} investigate BERT's application in code clone detection through an exploratory study.
-Analyzing BERT's attention to code markers, they found that identifiers received higher attention, advocating their use in clone detection.
-This insight enhanced clone detection across all layers, and the implications extended beyond BERT.
-The researchers suggest that these findings could lead to the development of smaller models with performance akin to larger ones, thus mitigating computational accessibility issues.